-WHEN TO USE AN EXCLUSIVITY AGREEMENT IN A TRADING PARTNERSHIP AND THE 6 IMPORTANT POINTS TO INCLUDE
+WHEN TO USE AN EXCLUSIVITY AGREEMENT IN A TRADING PARTNERSHIP

 As a business there is nothing more exciting than the possibility of a new partnership.
 If you are a brand (buyer) marketing products, you need unique and high quality goods to keep your customers coming back.
 If you are an artisan business (seller) creating products, you need brand partners who can deliver the market and bring in sustained orders that keep your business viable.
 So if you both want the same thing, a successful partnership with thriving sales, why is it so important to craft an exclusivity agreement?
 Because unfortunately good intentions don't always turn into fruitful business.
 The path to a successful partnership starts with clearly defined terms and, when appropriate, an exclusivity agreement as to which products are or are not going to be exclusive to your trade partnership.